learn-co-students/technical-coach-doing-a-dispatch-shift-learn-experts-testing-batch/README.md

 In this lesson we'll cover how to work the dispatch role while on shift.
 Be sure to check out the [Dispatch Guide](https://github.com/flatiron-labs/technical-coach-resources/blob/master/dispatch/dispatch-guide.md) and [Dispatch Cheat Sheet](https://github.com/flatiron-labs/technical-coach-resources/blob/master/dispatch/dispatch-cheatsheet.md) for more information.

- Be sure to also check out the [Dispatch Sheet](https://docs.google.com/spreadsheets/d/124Vvqd1Hk2DoStjW2fGXrvjPkMn2ZzMCMFqqTQOtG6s/edit#gid=1277548195) to that you know if and when you will be working the dispatch role during your shift.
+ Be sure to also check out the [Dispatch Sheet](https://docs.google.com/spreadsheets/d/124Vvqd1Hk2DoStjW2fGXrvjPkMn2ZzMCMFqqTQOtG6s/edit#gid=1277548195) so that you know if and when you will be working the dispatch role during your shift.
 The sheet is also pinned in the `daily-dispatch-line` Slack channel.

 ## Starting Your Shift
 When you start your shift: